WebDevStudios/wp-search-with-algolia/js/autocomplete.js/README.md

   been forwarded by the source: `function suggestionTemplate(suggestion, [forwarded args])`.
   Defaults to the value of `displayKey` wrapped in a `p` tag i.e. `<p>{{value}}</p>`.

+* `debounce` – If set, will postpone the source execution until after `debounce` milliseconds have elapsed since the last time it was invoked.

+* `cache` - If set to `false`, subsequent identical queries will always execute the source function for suggestions.
+Defaults to `true`.

 ## Sources